Parkland Technology Information / FAQ (for Employees)

 8. What if I want to access the installed client version of Outlook from my Parkland office computer?

 The client version of Outlook is more full-featured than the web version.
-Please note that it is not installed on any Parkland machines that are shared, including instructor stations, part-time faculty offices, etc. There will not be an icon for it on the desktop so you will want to search for Outlook via the start menu on Windows computers.
-You can then create a shortcut or pin it to your taskbar.
+Please note that it is not installed on any Parkland machines that are shared, including instructor stations, part-time faculty offices, etc. There will not be an icon for it on the desktop so you will want to search for Outlook via the start menu or search bar on Windows computers.
+You can then pin it to your taskbar.
 The first time you access it, you will need to set it up.
 For instructions on how to do this, please see:

 9. Is there a simple way to navigate to Parkland's commonly used web-based applications and resources if I am not on the portal?